 A: Our dual-facility structure (St. Louis, MO and Deerfield Beach, FL) combined with an extensive distributor network provides: 2-3 day standard delivery throughout North America, local technical representatives in major markets, bilingual support (English/Spanish/French), cross-border logistics expertise, and product certifications meeting USA (UL), Canadian (CSA), and international (IECEx) requirements.
 We maintain inventory to support both routine and emergency needs across all three countries.

-🎯 Partner with North America’s Pressure Measurement Experts
+Partner with Pressure Measurement Experts

 When Florida’s demanding climate, diverse applications, and critical operational requirements intersect, you need mechanical and electronic switches for AC and HVAC systems engineered for extreme reliability.
 SUCO ESI North America brings Silicon-on-Sapphire technology, comprehensive certifications, and 80+ years of pressure measurement expertise to every application—from Miami Beach condominiums to Orlando theme parks, from Tampa industrial facilities to Jacksonville commercial towers.

-Why HVAC Contractors and Facility Managers Choose SUCO ESI
+Why HVAC Contractors and Facility Managers Choose SUCO ESI North America

 - ✅ German Engineering Excellence – Precision manufacturing meeting the highest quality standards